kemckinnmsft/HOL3000/instructions-web.md

 	>
 	>![9y52ab7u.jpg](/Media/9y52ab7u.jpg)

-	>[!NOTE] We will revisit this information later in the lab to review discovered data and create Sensitive Data Type to Classification mappings.
+	>:memo: We will revisit this information later in the lab to review discovered data and create Sensitive Data Type to Classification mappings.

 	> :warning: If you see any failures, it is likely due to SharePoint startup in the VM environment.
 If you rerun Start-AIPScan on Scanner01 all files will successfully scan.
 This should not happen in a production environment.